Cfell01/discord-updater/README.md

 How To Use

-Download Script
+	-Download Script
-run script
+	-run script
-send me money for food...okay not actully a step
+	-send me money for food...okay not actully a step

 Enjoy!